iamvijay98/React-TodoApp/README.md

 **Task Status✔️:**

-* Mark tasks as completed to easily track your progress and accomplishments.
+* Tasks can be marked as either complete or incomplete, allowing users to monitor their progress.

 **Task Deletion➿:**